ByronKrauskopf/ML_Movie_Recommendations_Systems/README.md

 **The Model:** This model is based on the similarity in preferences between two users and uses this to generate recommendations.
 The algorithm will generate an item similarity matrix of look-alikes for each movie that will be used to recommend look-alike movies to the user.
 For this similarity matrix we can use either a Jaccard Similarity, a Cosine Similarity or a Pearson Similarity.

 **Why we are using it:** We are using Memory-Based Collaborative Filtering because of its ease of implementation and its quality of predictions.
-We are specifically using an Item-Item Collaborative Filtering instead of a User-User Collaborative Filtering model because it is much less resource intensive for when new users are added since the similarity matrix is built off of the static movie list instead of the users.
+We are specifically using an Item-Item Collaborative Filtering instead of a User-User Collaborative Filtering model because it is much less resource intensive for when new users are added since the similarity matrix is built from the static movie list instead of the users.

 **Predicted Output:** The output is expected to be recommendations for a user based on the models predictions of what that user would rate the recommended movies by identifying what similar users have rated those movies.